 - Customize the data sample to display data between specific dates and times.

 When analyzing these metrics, don’t be concerned about any single standalone metric in the charts and graphs.
 Rather, you should establish a baseline for your metrics over the course of time, e.g. the range of values that your components usually operate within and are considered normal.
 After you establish the baseline, be on the lookout for any large deltas in the charts and graphs, as these big changes usually indicate a problem that you need to investigate.

 Grafana allows you to query, visualize, alert, and ultimately, understand your cluster and workload data.
 For more information on Grafana and its capabilities, visit the Grafana website.

 Rancher determines which users can access the new Grafana instance, as well as the objects they can view within it, by validating them against the user’s cluster or project roles.
 In other words, a user’s access in Grafana mirrors their access in Rancher.

-From the Global view, navigate to the cluster that you want to access Grafana.
+From the Global view, navigate to a cluster that has monitoring enabled.

-From the main navigation bar, choose Apps.
-In versions prior to v2.2.0, choose Catalog Apps on the main navigation bar.
+Click Apps.
+In versions before v2.2.0, choose Catalog Apps on the main navigation bar.

-Sign in to Grafana.
+You will be signed in to the Grafana instance automatically.
 The default username is

 adminand the default password is